secretnamebasis/secret-messenger/README.md

-# secret-journal
+# secret-messages

-`secret-journal` is a GUI-based encrypted journal powered by [DERO](https://github.com/deroproject/derohe) homomorphically-encrypted, blockchain [technology](https://github.com/deroproject/graviton) and provides a secure and private space for users to log their thoughts, ideas, and experiences.
+`secret-messages` is a GUI-based encrypted messages powered by [DERO](https://github.com/deroproject/derohe) homomorphically-encrypted, blockchain [technology](https://github.com/deroproject/graviton) and provides a secure and private space for users to share their thoughts, ideas, and experiences.

 ## Configurations

-**Login/Logout**: In order to login to secret-journal, you will need to have a DERO wallet running in RPC Server Mode:
+**Login/Logout**: In order to login to secret-messages, you will need to have a DERO wallet running in RPC Server Mode:
 - [CLI](https://github.com/deroproject/derohe/releases/latest)
 - [GUI](https://github.com/DEROFDN/Engram/releases/latest)